Skip to content

 • WP2: A qualitative, implementation and process evaluation

-Dr Luke Munford, our Deputy Lead for Economic Sustainability, is supporting work package 1.
+Dr Luke Munford, our Deputy Lead for Economic Sustainability, supported Work Package 1.

 Funding information